One of the best ways to be happier is to acknowledge your emotions–including anger. When something gets you agitated, know that it’s okay to be upset.

 Give Yourself Time and Space

 Now, instead of denying my emotions, I give myself 5 minutes in the privacy of my room to fully embrace them.
 If that means that you feel like you need to go all out and throw a tantrum, go for it.
-I can guarantee that you won’t be the only adult who has thrown a tantrum because I remember that I did about a year ago.
+I can guarantee that you won’t be the only adult who has done that because I know I have.

-As you may remember, I broke my neck June 30, 2017.
+I broke my neck June 30, 2017.
 “A fracture,” they called it and, for some reason, I imagined some small yet visible line indicating that I had an issue of sorts.
-Although the doctor told me that most breaks would take 6 weeks to 3 months to heal, I somehow decided that I would be closer to the 6 week mark.
+Although the doctor told me that most breaks would take 6 weeks to 3 months to heal, I somehow decided that I would be closer to the 6-week mark.
 Suffice to say, when my doctor told me 8 weeks after my accident that I’d need to keep wearing my cervical collar until my 3 months was up, I was pissed.

 Once your 5 minutes are up, it’s time to move on.
 Truly, it’s as simple as that.
 The thing about emotions is that you choose what you give your time and attention to.
 Personally, although I want to acknowledge all my feelings and emotions, I just don’t have time to dwell on the ones that don’t add value to my life.